johncorderox/Rails-API-React-Tutorial/README.md

 ```

 You can add any attribute to your liking to the serializer file for your next big project.
 But that's the end of the serializer section!

+## Contributing
+- Fork it
+- Create your feature branch (git checkout -b my-new-feature)
+- Commit your changes (git commit -am 'Add some feature')
+- Push to the branch (git push origin my-new-feature)
+- Create new Pull Request

+I love collaboration!
+Please feel free to contribute or add your insights ✨

+## About the Author

+I am a Software Engineer based in Los Angeles who can't stop building in rails 💎.
+You can find my site <a href="https://johncorderox.com">here.</a>